BillabongJumbuck/toc-tac-toe-with-Agent/README.md

   - `main.py`: Script to train the agent and play via CLI.
   - `server.py`: Simple HTTP server for the web interface.
   - `index.html`: Frontend for playing against the agent in a browser.
+  - `inspect_policy.py`: Tool to export and inspect the learned value function.
 - `requirements.txt`: Python dependencies.
 - `policy.pkl`: Saved trained policy (generated after training).